An essential guide to recycling

-Recycling has become something of a minefield in recent years – what you can recycle in one place, won’t be collected in others.
+Recycling has become something of a minefield in recent years and what you can recycle in one part of the country won’t be collected in others.

-There are 49 types of plastics and hundreds of different varieties.
-In order to make identifying them a bit easier, the industry has a standard marking code to help you work out what’s what.
+There are a staggering 49 types of plastics and hundreds of different varieties within these.
+To categorise them, the industry has a standard marking code to help you.
 Each plastic item has a small triangle, numbered 1-7, on the bottom.
-Not all of them can be recycled.
+But not all of them can be recycled.
+Far from it!